 • What companies can do in the fight against human trafficking and modern slavery

-The webinar presents a unique opportunity to learn from AnnieCannons cofounder Laura Hackney, one of the most respected individuals active in engaging survivors and companies in supply chains.
+The video presents a unique opportunity to learn from AnnieCannons cofounder Laura Hackney, one of the most respected individuals active in engaging survivors and companies in supply chains.

 Laura Hackney, AnnieCannons, Inc.